loophp/nix-shell/README.md

 - git
 - gnumake

-In order to use it, use the prefix `env-`:
+In order to use them, use the prefix `env-`:

 ```shell
 nix develop github:loophp/nix-shell#env-php81-nts-nodebug